Bold. Brave. Brilliant.

 Richard Ollarsaba

-Mexican-American bass-baritone, Richard Ollarsaba, praised by The Washington Post for his “meltingly smooth bass-baritone” and for “evoking a young Ruggero Raimondi in looks and manner,” represented the United States in the 2019 BBC Cardiff Singer of the World competition, was a member of the prestigious Ryan Opera Center at Lyric Opera of Chicago for three seasons, and a grand finalist in the 2013 Metropolitan Opera National Council Auditions.
+Mexican-American bass-baritone Richard Ollarsaba, praised by The Washington Post for his “meltingly smooth bass-baritone” and for “evoking a young Ruggero Raimondi in looks and manner”, represented the USA in the 2019 BBC Cardiff Singer of the World competition, was a member of the prestigious Ryan Opera Center at Lyric Opera of Chicago for three seasons, and a grand finalist in the 2013 Metropolitan Opera National Council Auditions.

-A native of Tempe, Arizona, Ollarsaba received his Bachelor of Music from the Cleveland Institute of Music and his Master of Music and post-graduate certificate from the University of North Carolina School of the Arts.
-In addition to the Ryan Opera Center at Lyric Opera of Chicago, Ollarsaba trained at Minnesota Opera, Music Academy of the West, Chautauqua Opera, Aspen Music Festival, Tanglewood, and Wolf Trap Opera.
+A native of Tempe, AZ, Ollarsaba received his Bachelor of Music degree from the Cleveland Institute of Music and his Master of Music degree and post-graduate certificate from the University of North Carolina School of the Arts.
+In addition to the Ryan Opera Center at Lyric Opera of Chicago, he trained at Minnesota Opera, Aspen Music Festival, Tanglewood, and Wolf Trap Opera.

 Performances